next-generation-cartographers/next-generation-cartographers.github.io/src/data/events/icc-2025/mentor-match.md

 ### Additional information

 Registration via ICC 2025 website is required.
+Please bring your laptop for this event.